 The following subjects have a HSC major work component which could require additional time commitments.
-Please note that a maximum of 2 major works are recommended albeit this is subject to each individual students abilities and organisational skills.
+Please note that a maximum of 2 major works are recommended, albeit this is subject to each individual students abilities and organisational skills.

+- Design and Technology

 - English Extension 2

-- Industrial Technology Timber
+- Industrial Technology (Timber Products)

-- Design and Technology

 - Music 1

 - Music 2

 - Society and Culture

+- Textiles and Design

 - Visual Arts

-Selection Process
+Subject Selection Process

-Consult
+Consult Teachers

-- Take time to consult the relevant subject faculties and teachers about the subjects offered - Consult the Careers Advisor, Mrs Chow before making your selection if you need information about University/TAFE courses
+- Take time to consult the relevant subject faculties and teachers about the subjects offered - Discuss with your parents your interests and subject choices

-At home
+At Home

-- Discuss your interests and subject choices with your parents - Consult the UAC guide
+Discuss your interests and subject choices with your parents.

+Consult the UAC guide.